True Cross: Islamic rule and the Crusades

 Over the course of each liturgical calendar, the Latin patriarch would oversee mass at the various churches around Jerusalem corresponding to the part of Jesus's life being celebrated.
 The celebrations of Holy Week closely involved the Holy Sepulchre and its fragment of the True Cross.
 During lauds on each Good Friday, the Latin relic was carried across the church to the chapel of Calvary on its south side, the supposed site of Jesus's crucifixion, and then venerated by the barefoot patriarch, the sepulchre's canons, and the assembled pilgrims until sext.
 Prior to the liturgy on Holy Saturday, four pilgrims selected by the patriarch—preceded by a thurifer and 2 acolytes—carried the Latin relic from its chapel to the edicule of the Holy Sepulchre while the congregation waited with unlit candles.
 A New Fire would "spontaneously" light within the sepulchre.
 The crossbearer then would light his own candle from it, transit the entire church, and light the candle of the waiting patriarch.
 The candles of the canons and then the congregation were then lit from one to another, gradually filling the church with light.

 After King Baldwin I of Jerusalem presented King Sigurd I of Norway with a splinter of the True Cross following the Norwegian Crusade in 1110, the Cross was captured by Saladin during the Battle of Hattin in 1187.
-While some Christian rulers like Richard the Lionheart of England, the Byzantine emperor Isaac II, and Queen Tamar of Georgia sought to ransom it from Saladin, the cross was not returned.
+While some Christian rulers like Richard the Lionheart of England, the Byzantine emperor Isaac II, and King Tamar of Georgia sought to ransom it from Saladin, the cross was not returned.
 In 1219 the True Cross was offered to the Knights Templar by Al-Kamil in exchange for lifting the siege of Damietta.
 The cross was never delivered as Al-Kamil did not, in fact, have it.
 Subsequently the cross disappeared from historical records.
-The True Cross was last seen in the city of Damascus.
+The True Cross was last seen in the city of Damascus following the Battle of Hattin.

-21st century status
+21st-century status

 The Greek Orthodox church presents a small True Cross relic shown in the Greek Treasury within the Church of the Holy Sepulchre at the foot of Golgotha.
 The Syriac Orthodox Church also claims a small relic of the True Cross (held in the Monastery of Saint Mark in Jerusalem), as does the Armenian Apostolic Church (in Armenia).
 According to the 15th-century Book of Ṭeff Grains, the emperor Dawit I received four fragments of the True Cross around the year 1400 from Coptic Christians as thanks for his protection.
 The Ethiopian Orthodox Tewahedo Church claims these relics are still held at either Egziabher Ab or Tekle Maryam, two monasteries near the former imperial cemetery on Amba Geshen.